-Vertex AI is a machine learning (ML) platform that lets you train and deploy ML models and AI applications.
-Vertex AI combines data engineering, data science, and ML engineering workflows, enabling your teams to collaborate using a common toolset.
+Vertex AI is a machine learning (ML) platform that lets you train and deploy ML models and AI applications, and customize large language models (LLMs) for use in your AI-powered applications.
+Vertex AI combines data engineering, data science, and ML engineering workflows, enabling your teams to collaborate using a common toolset and scale your applications using the benefits of Google Cloud.

-Vertex AI provides several options for model training:
+Vertex AI provides several options for model training and deployment:

 AutoML lets you train tabular, image, text, or video data without writing code or preparing data splits.